canacoconut-hyper-engineer/Kanako-translate/README.md

 - 📱 **Responsive Design**:
   Users will be able to use this app in any circumstance.
+- 📝 **Confortable Typography**:
+  Used Noto Sans and Noto Serif — globally trusted fonts designed for readability and broad language support, ideal for future multilingual scalability.
+- 🎨 **Accessible Colour Contrast**:
+  Color contrast, especially for text, meets WCAG AA standards to ensure readability and accessibility.
+- 🎯 **Visual Hierarchy**:
+  Used font size and layout to guide user focus and improve readability.
 - 📜 **Translation History**:
     Users can revisit previous translations anytime.
 - 🧭 **Smooth and Simple User Flow**: